 In one Babylonian story, Enlil is the supreme god who holds the Tablets of Destiny.
 These are holy objects that gave legitimacy to his rule and are stolen by Anzu, a giant monstrous bird who envies Enlil’s power and position, while Enlil is taking a bath.
 Many gods and heroes attempt to recover it from Anzu.
 Finally, it is Ninurta, Enlil’s son, who defeats Anzu and returns with the Tablets, thus cementing Enlil’s position as the chief god in the pantheon.

 Sumerian poems credit Enlil with being the inventor of the pickaxe.
 An important agricultural tool for the early Sumerians, Enlil is praised for conjuring it into existence and gifting it to humanity.
-The pickaxe is described as being very lovely, made of pure gold and with a head made of lapis lazuli.
-Enlil teaches humans to use it to pull up weeds and grow plants, to build cities and conquer other people.
+The pickaxe is described as being very lovely, made of pure gold, and with a head made of lapis lazuli.
+Enlil teaches humans to use it to pull up weeds and grow plants, build cities, and conquer other people.

 Other poems describe Enlil as being an arbitrator of quarrels and debates.
 He is said to have established the gods Enten and Emesh, a shepherd and a farmer, to encourage abundance and a flourishing civilization.
 When the two gods fall out because Emesh lays claim to Enten’s position, Enlil intervenes and rules in favor of the latter, leading to the two making up.